DawiddAdamczyk/chatdoc-ui/README.md

 | NEXT_PUBLIC_DEFAULT_SYSTEM_PROMPT | [see here](utils/app/const.ts) | The default system prompt to use on new conversations                                                                                     |
 | NEXT_PUBLIC_DEFAULT_TEMPERATURE   | 1                              | The default temperature to use on new conversations                                                                                       |

-## Contact

-If you have any questions, feel free to reach out to me on [X](https://x.com/ivanfioravanti).